 Heroism is defined as conduct exhibiting courage and daring, skill, and self-sacrifice.

 Skill is defined as the ability to use one's knowledge effectively in execution or performance.
 Special attention is given to skills earned in Scouting.

-The form for recommending someone for the Medal of Merit, Honor Medal, or Heroism Award, is an 8 page form, BSA Form No 92-104, entitled "Recommendation for Lifesaving or Meritorious Action Awards.
-It can be downloaded in PDF format from the following location: http://www.tac-bsa.org/lifesaving_meritorious_action_award.pdf and other council web sites.
-(Try searching for the term "Recommendation for Lifesaving" on Google.)
+The form for recommending someone for the Medal of Merit, Honor Medal, or Heroism Award, is a 12 page form, entitled "Recommendation for Lifesaving or Meritorious Action Awards."
+It can be downloaded in PDF format from the following location: https://blog.scoutingmagazine.org/wp-content/uploads/sites/2/2018/08/Lifesaving-Award-Application-August-2018-revision.pdf.

 Mike Walton (Settummanque) has prepared a sample Script of a presentation ceremony for awarding these Medals and/or Certificates.
 Click Here to download a file containing the script, which can be opened in most word processing programs.